khw11044/khw11044.github.io/_posts/blog/papers/pose/2021-05-12-FastandRobustMulti-Person3DPose.md

 We propose a multi-way matching algorithm to address the aforementioned challenges.
 Our key ideas are:
-(i) combing the geometric consistency between 2D poses with the appearance similarity among their associated image patches to reduce matching ambiguities,
+(i) combining the geometric consistency between 2D poses with the appearance similarity among their associated image patches to reduce matching ambiguities,
 and (ii) solving the matching problem for all views simultaneously with a cycle-consistency constraint to leverage multi-way information and produce globally consistent correspondences.
 The matching problem is formulated as a convex optimization problem and an efficient algorithm is developed to solve the induced optimization problem.